lloyd/node-compute-cluster/README.md

   * `max_processes` - the maximum number of processes to spawn (default is `ciel(#cpus * 1.25)`)
   * `max_backlog` - the maximum length of the backlog, -1 indicates no limit (default is 10 * max_processes)
                     an error will be returned when max backlog is hit.
-  * `max_request_time` - the maximum amount of time a request should take, in seconds.  ( an error will be returned when we expect a request will take longer.
+  * `max_request_time` - the maximum amount of time a request should take, in seconds.
+An error will be returned when we expect a request will take longer.

 Example: